FP-Modeling/fact/README.md

 ### How to Use

 The script `literate.sh` is responsable to create documents and compile the fie.
-Below there are the available commands to execute in the terminal
+Below there are the available commands to execute in the terminal.

 - `/literate.sh compile` - It is necessaty to have installed the `ghc` compiler (must be in your PATH variable).
-It will compile the file `mivika.lhs`
+It will compile the file `mivika.lhs`.
 - `/literate.sh gray` - It is necessary to have installed [lhs2Tex](https://hackage.haskell.org/package/lhs2tex) and pdflatex (both must be in your PATH variable).
 It will generate a black and white document, following lhs2Tex guidelines.
-- `/literate.sh color` - It is necessary to have installed [pygments](https://pygments.org/download/) (must be in your PATH variable).
-It will generate a colorful version of the document, using the minted package
+- `/literate.sh colorful` - It is necessary to have installed [pygments](https://pygments.org/download/) (must be in your PATH variable).
+It will generate a colorful version of the document using the minted package.

 All of these commands use the same file, `mivika.lhs`, to execute different things.
 In this way documentation and source code come from the same file.